Standing Glute Kickback

 What is Standing Glute Kickback:

-The Standing Glute Kickback is a glute exercise primarily targeting the gluteus maximus, the largest of the gluteal muscles.
-This exercise is performed while standing, usually with the support of a stable object like a chair or a wall, and involves extending one leg backward in a controlled manner to contract the glutes.
+The Standing Glute Kickback is a hip extension exercise, working primarily the glutes.
+This exercise is performed while standing, usually with the support of a stable object like a chair or a wall, and extending one leg backward in a controlled manner to contract the glutes.

 Key Benefits:

-• Lower Back Support: Strengthening the glutes and overall hip mobility contributes to improving lower back strength and reducing risks of back pain.
+- Lower Back Support: Strengthening the glutes and overall hip mobility contributes to improving lower back strength and reducing the risk of back pain.

 Variations: